sameerkhatangalekar/urbanaura-frontend/README.md

 # E-Commerce Website

-This is a customer-facing frontend repository for our e-commerce website!
+This is a customer-facing frontend repository for UrbanAura e-commerce website!
 This web application serves as the storefront where customers can browse products, make purchases, and manage their accounts.

 ## Introduction

-Our e-commerce website provides a seamless shopping experience for customers, featuring a user-friendly interface, smooth animations, and robust functionality.
+This e-commerce website provides a seamless shopping experience for customers, featuring a user-friendly interface, smooth animations, and robust functionality.
 From exploring product catalogs to securely checking out orders, this platform aims to deliver a delightful shopping experience.

 ## Technologies Used